sandyherho/globITFPhysGENIE/README.md

 ```

 ## Acknowledgements
-We are grateful to Michael N. Evans (UMD) for discussing fractionation on precipitation isotopes in the tropics, which was useful in producing these data.
-This study was supported by ITB Research, Community Service and Innovation Program (PPMI-ITB) and Japan Society for the Promotion of Science (JSPS) KAKENHI (#24510256 and #16H05619).
+We express profound gratitude to Andrew J. Ridgwell for enriching discussions and invaluable guidance in refining the numerical experiment setup.
+This study received financial support from the Dean's Distinguished Fellowship at the University of California, Riverside, and the ITB Research, Community Service, and Innovation Program (PPMI-ITB).